yoonj4/LiquidHacksBot/docs/commands.md

 /train [fighter]
     -  Increase fighter exp
     -  TODO Figure out how much exp to reward for each session
+    -  "You earned [xxx] experience with [fighter]"

 /onlinematch
     Faces user against CPU generated player
     -  CPU has similar level to user (+/- 10)
     -  CPU fighter proficiency always 50
-    -  Awards more EXP than /train to player level and fighter proficiency
+    -  WIN: Awards more EXP than /train to player level and fighter proficiency
+    -  LOSE:

+/rest
+    Disables actions for user until certain time elapses
+    -  "You go to sleep"
+    -  Disable /train, /onlinematch, /tournament, /challenge
+    -  Wait [time]
-    -  Decrease Stamina
+    -  Set Stamina to 150.
+    -  Re-enable commands.
+    -  "You feel well rested"

 /tournament
     IF game enables local or major tournament
         -  "Local Tournament is starting in [time] minutes"